laverya/kots/hack/airgap_bundle/usage.md

 ```

-On the jump box, download a kURL installer bundle without KOTS (details here: https://kurl.sh/47f35bd )
+On the Airgapped Workstation, download a kURL installer bundle without KOTS (details here: https://kurl.sh/47f35bd )

 ```
 curl -LO https://kurl.sh/bundle/47f35bd.tar.gz
 ```

-From the jump box, SCP the kURL bundle to the airgapped node, then ssh over to it and run the script
+From the Airgapped Workstation, SCP the kURL bundle to the airgapped node, then ssh over to it and run the script

 ```
 scp 47f35bd.tar.gz dex-airgap-1: